pedrolemos4/LAPR2/docs/UC3 - Create Payment Transaction/UC3_CreatePaymentTransaction.md

 >
 	>	2a.
 The organization's collaborator does not change the data.
 The use case ends.

 4b.
-Incomplete task execution details.
+Task description data incomplete.
 >	1. The system informs which data is missing.
 >	2. The system allows the entry of missing data (step 3)
 >
 	>	2a.
 The organization's collaborator does not change the data.
 The use case ends.

+4c.
+Payment transaction already exists in the system.
+>	1. The system alerts the collaborator of the organization to the fact.
+>	2. The use case ends.

-4c. incomplete data about the freelancer who worked on the task.
+4d.
+Incomplete data about the freelancer who worked on the task.
 >	1. The system informs which data is missing.
 >	2. The system allows the entry of missing data (step 3)
 >
 	>	2a.
 The organization's collaborator does not change the data.
 The use case ends.

-4d.
+4e.
 Missing minimum required data.
 >	1. The system informs which data is missing.
 >	2. The system allows the entry of missing data (step 3)
 >
 	>	2a.
 The organization's collaborator does not change the data.
 The use case ends.

-4c.
+4f.
 The system detects that the data (or a subset of the data) entered does not exist in the system.
 >	1. The system alerts the collaborator of the organization to the fact.
 >	2. The system allows the creation of these missing data (transition to use cases 1 (create freelancer) and 2 (create task)).
 >